 In the event the denial was categorized as an “Excluded Covered Outpatient Therapy,” double check that your plan allows for coverage of prescription weight-loss products.
 If it is an excluded covered outpatient therapy, you may be able to appeal this decision.
 If you are interested in appealing this decision you may write a letter to you plan; you will also need a letter of appeal from your physician.
 To appeal the denial, speak with your doctor and ask that he/she completes a “Physician Appeal Letter.”
-Let him/her know that appealing this denial is important to you and ensure that your doctor is aware of any weight-related conditions that affect you (such as heart disease, hypertension, type II diabetes, osteoarthritis, sleep apnea, etc.).
+Let him/her know that appealing this denial is important to you.
 If your doctor agrees to submit the Physician Appeal Letter on your behalf, you may want to follow up with his/her office staff a week later to ensure that the appeal letter has been submitted to your insurance company.

 Sample letters and instructions are available in Patient Resources.